 Protect your systems with multi-factor authentication.
 Usually, this involves a code sent to an employee’s phone and entered as a second step in authenticating their credentials.
 Or consider restricting access to some of your systems to those who need them most.

 But don’t overlook the cybersecurity made possible by using Managed Print Services.
 Don’t let printers become the weak link in your cybersecurity plan.
 Ensure data isn’t hacked and documents aren’t stolen when your employees make hard copies.

-For more information about how to protect your Cincinnati, Columbus, Dayton, or Mansfield business, contact the Optimized IT division of Modern Office Methods today.
+For more information about how to protect your Cincinnati, Columbus, Dayton, or Mansfield business, contact the OIT division of Modern Office Methods today.
 We’ll show you exactly how we can meet your printing needs and increase your cybersecurity in the process.